 Brave Africa’s vehicles can handle almost any terrain, including water.

 The landscapes on an African safari will enchant you as much as the wildlife.
-And the best part is that you’ll get to enjoy these gorgeous landscapes without worrying about crowds—if you go to the right safari locations.
+And the best part is that you will enjoy these gorgeous landscapes without worrying about crowds—if you go to the right safari locations.
 Regardless of where you choose to go on your African safari, we can almost guarantee you’ll be talking about the beauty of nature for years to come.

-If you want an African safari to change your life or be “the best trip you’ve ever taken,” not just any safari will do.
-You have to be VERY careful with what you book, otherwise it won’t be worth the hype.
+If you want an African safari to change your life and be “the best trip you’ve ever taken,” not just any safari will do.
+You must ask the right questions and choose a safari worth the hype and the cost.
+We recommend giving yourself the largest budget possible, so you can pay for the experience, accommodations, and location that best fits your dreams.

-Choose the Right Location (Country and Region)
+1. Choose the Right Location (Country and Region)

 Forget about the name.
-You might have heard about Kruger and the Serengeti the most because they are well-known safari locations, but that doesn’t automatically make them the best.
-Most of the time, it’s the lesser-known parks and locations that offer a better experience with fewer crowds and more wildlife.
+You might have heard about Kruger and the Serengeti because they are well-known safari locations, but that does not automatically make them the best location for your safari.
+Lesser-known parks and locations can offer a far better experience with fewer crowds and more wildlife.

-After all, animals don’t like to be around people so popular is not always better.
-For example, Botswana’s Okavango Delta might be a lesser-known safari location, but the experience is far superior to the crowded national parks in South Africa.
-In Botswana, you’re more likely to have untouched wilderness and wildlife that are not used to cars.
-It’s not a zoo experience at all.
-You’ll go off-road and hunt for the animals in order to get that once in a lifetime picture.
+After all, animals don’t like to be around people, so popular is not always better.
+For example, Botswana’s Okavango Delta might be a lesser-known safari location, but the experience is superior to the crowded national parks in South Africa.
+In Botswana, you’re more likely to have untouched wilderness and wildlife not used to cars.
+In Botswana, you can also go off-road, experience walking safaris, night drives, water safaris, and so much more.

-It’s crucial that you do your research about all the different safari areas in Africa and then choose the destination that best fits your needs and wants.
-And don’t forget to choose the right timing for your safari!
-Not all months are the same.
+Do your research about all the different safari areas in Africa, and then choose the destination that best fits your needs and wants.
+And don’t forget to choose the right time for your safari!
+Not all seasons offer the same experience.

-Pick the Best Safari Lodge or Camp for You
+2. Pick the Best Safari Lodge or Camp for You

-Your African safari experience will vary greatly depending on the camp, lodge, or self-drive experience you choose for your trip.
-Do you have a tight budget that will limit where you stay or are you willing and able to splurge for some luxury experiences?
-The bargain safari mindset isn’t the best.
+Whether or not your African safari is worth it will depend on the camp, lodge, or self-drive experience you choose.
+Do you have a tight budget that will limit where you stay, or are you willing and able to splurge for some luxury experiences?
+The bargain safari mindset might not give you the best experience.

-The truth of the matter is that an African safari is a once-in-a-lifetime experience for most people, and so planning to do it right is essential.
-If you want a picture-perfect African safari that exceeds all of your expectations, you need to choose a safari lodge or safari camp that fits what you want.
+An African safari is a once-in-a-lifetime experience for most people, so planning to do it right is essential.
+If you want a picture-perfect African safari that exceeds your expectations, you need to choose a safari lodge or safari camp that fits what you want.

 There are a few things to consider.